TheBrellis/thebrellis.github.io/README.md

 npm run serve
 ```

-### Compiles and minifies for production
+### Compiles and minifies for production and deploys
 ```
-npm run build
+./deploy.sh
 ```

 ### Lints and fixes files